 Junior counsel (Senior, Dorothy Bain QC) for the reclaimer in the Appeal to the Inner House.

-Junior counsel for the pursuer, a race horse trainer who fell from a horse and sustained life-changing injuries.
+Junior counsel, (Senior, Angela Grahame QC) for the pursuer, a race horse trainer who fell from a horse and sustained life-changing injuries.
 Complex issues of fact and law.

 Selected cases: criminal

 HMA v Kelly, Farrell, Egan, Murphy and Don

 Lead counsel for the fifth accused in a 14 week trial arising out of allegations of historical sexual and physical abuse in a residential school for vulnerable children run by the Christian Brothers.
 Client acquitted of all charges.

 Selected cases: criminal from Laura's time as an Advocate Depute: